Friedrich Philipp Dulk

 Friedrich Philipp Dulk (22 November 1788 in Stallupönen – 14 December 1851 in Königsberg) was a German pharmacist and chemist.
 He was the father of writer Albert Dulk (1819–1884) and father-in-law to mathematician Otto Hesse.

 He studied law at the University of Königsberg, and in the meantime received training in pharmacy from his brother.
 In 1812 he qualified as a pharmacist in Berlin, and three years later, took charge of his brother's pharmacy.
 In 1825 he obtained his habilitation and in 1833 became a full professor of chemistry at the University of Königsberg.
 In 1847 he was elected a delegate to the Prussian Landtag.

 Published works

-In 1829–30 he published a two-volume Prussian pharmacopeia titled "Pharmacopoea Borussica : die Preussiche Pharmacopoe" (volume 1; volume 2).
+In 1829–30 he published a two-volume Prussian pharmacopeia titled "Pharmacopoea Borussica : die Preußische Pharmacopöe" (volume 1; volume 2).
 His other written works include: